acmpesuecc/ice/README.md

 > <path to nasm> -fwin64 <assembly_file_name>.asm -o <object_file_name>.o
 > <path to gcc> <object_file_name>.o -o <executable_file_name>.exe
 ```
 `nasm` and `gcc` are found in their corresponding `bin` folders.
-Alternatively, you can add the `bin` folders to your path variables to avoid typing the path a every time.
+Alternatively, you can add the `bin` folders to your path variables to avoid typing the path every time.

 **Build on Linux (and perhaps macOS)**
 ```bash